Rolands-Laucis/Pauca/readme.md

 ``node marble [.mrb] [input] [output]``

 This will launch marble to read the syntax definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the script.c text file and transpiles them to whatever target language script, here - output.js.

+It is written in nodejs, because i prefer it as a high-level language and its performance over other languages like Python.
+And a benefit is that nodejs apps can be compiled to native executables, which i might do in the future.
+You are free to pull the repo and implement the specification in C if you hate yourself.
+C would definitely give much faster run times.